Yanis002/SaucisseTracker/README.md

 * Files:
     - ``src/common.py``: hosts classes and functions that can be used in any other file
     - ``src/config.py``: handles reading the configuration file and storing the informations in classes
-    - ``src/main.py``: the main window's logic is handled there (creating and updating the window/widgets/menus)
+    - ``src/main.py``: the main menu and the starting point of the program
     - ``src/state.py``: handles importing and exporting savestates
+    - ``src/tracker.py``: the tracker window's logic is handled there (creating and updating the window/widgets/menus)

 * Folders:
     - ``res/``: the program's resources (packed when building)